 1 ounce dry vermouth

 1 ounce sherry

 Lemon twist, for garnish

-1. Fill a cocktail shaker or mixing glass halfway full with ice cubes.
-Add everything but the orange with your hands.
+1. Fill a mixing glass or cocktail shaker halfway full with cracked ice.
+Add our trio of liquids.
 Stir well.

-2. Strain into a cocktail glass.
-Garnish with the orange twist.
-Sip and read.
-Sip and read.
+2. Strain into a cocktail glass, and garnish with the lemon twist.

 Shine Along the Shore